Azure-Samples/virtual-network-integration-recipes/src/az-databricks/README.md

 Congratulations, you have successfully deployed and tested Azure Databricks in a secured VNet configuration!

-## Specific Observations and their Explanations
+## Specific Observations and Comments

 ### Two different resource groups for Private DNS Zones